 MEET THE SOCIETIES

-First Year Welcome: A chance for first year students to network and mingle with each other and Biology professors.
+First Year Welcome: An event for first year students to network and mingle with their cohort, upper-year students, and biology professors.
 A short presentation welcoming students to the department is followed by a mix and mingle session, with pizza and drinks provided.

 Mock Multiple Mini-Interviews: At this event you can experience the Multiple Mini-Interview (MMI) style applied in many professional school interviews, in a low stress environment.